 14. Term.
-These revised procedures remain in effect until modified in writing by The Chief Justice after consultation with the Attorney General of the United States, the Director of National Intelligence, and the Secretary of Defense
+These revised procedures remain in effect until modified in writing by The Chief Justice after consultation with the Attorney General of the United States, the Director of National Intelligence, and the Secretary of Defense.
+15. Effective Date.
+These revised procedures become ef-

-Secretary of Defense.
 15. Effective Date.
 These revised procedures become effective forty-five days after the date of submission to the appropriate Congressional Committees, as required by the Act.